alexlodh/Intro_To_RAG/README.md

 2. Search specific topics: `python main.py search --query "AI" --category "New Product"`
 3. Get AI insights: `python main.py ask --question "How are companies using AI?"`
 4. Export findings: Use CLI output redirection for reports

-## License

-MIT License - See LICENSE file for details

-## Contributing

-1. Fork the repository
-2. Create a feature branch
-3. Make your changes
-4. Add tests
-5. Submit a pull request

-## Support

-For issues and questions:
-1. Check this README for common solutions
-2. Run `python setup_qa.py` to verify your environment
-3. Check the troubleshooting section
-4. Submit issues on GitHub